realityenhanced/Unity-Scene2WebPage/README.md

 Moreover, Unity uses smoothness and not roughness, so **alpha channel is inverted** for RGBA Metallic/Smoothness textures, also to match glTF specification.

-<a name="samples"></a>
-## Samples

-Some samples exported using this plugin are available (and downloadable) on Sketchfab https://sketchfab.com/features/gltf.
-They will be kept up-to-date while the glTF 2.0 specification is being developped.

 <a name="note"></a>
 ## Important notes

-Please note that for now, output glTF files **may not be 100% compliant** with the current state of glTF 2.0 (as mentionned above with bump maps).
+Please note that for now, output glTF files **may not be 100% compliant** with the current state of glTF 2.0 (as mentioned above with bump maps).

-This plugin is being updated with glTF file format.
-Since updates can contain breaking changes causing issues with Sketchfab glTF processing (also updated), it's strongly recommended to use the latest version.